Boris-Barboris/dpeq/README.md

 void createTestSchema(ConT)(ConT con)
 {
     /*
-    postSimpleQuery is related to EQ's predecessor, simple query protocol.
+    putSimpleQuery is related to EQ's predecessor, simple query protocol.
 It is a text-only message format, wich is well suited for parameterless, reliable (no user input) queries.

-    postSimpleQuery takes our "CREATE TABLE..." sql query and writes it to con's write buffer.
+    putSimpleQuery takes our "CREATE TABLE..." sql query and writes it to con's write buffer.
     */
-    con.postSimpleQuery(createTableCommand());
+    con.putSimpleQuery(createTableCommand());

     /*
     flush() actually sends connection's write buffer to the socket.